 Let’s start with an example using an image that is a 2×1 ratio.
-Meaning for every 2px it is wide it’s 1px tall.
-In the images below I’ve outlined two screen sizes, one that is a desktop and one that is mobile to show how each size setting works.
+Meaning for every 2px it is wide, it’s 1px tall.
+In the images below we’ve outlined two screen sizes, one that is a desktop and one that is mobile to show how each size setting works.

 Background Size: Cover

 This option will make sure there are no empty spaces in the container that are not filled with the background image.
 It does this while respecting your image ratio so it will stretch the image always to fill, but will not distort it out of the image ratio.
 Meaning you will have parts of the image that are off the screen and not seen.

 Background Size: Contain

 This contain option will respect the ratio of your image and make sure none of the image is off screen so you will always see the full image in the correct ratio.

 This 100% 100% option will not protect the ratio of your image.
 So the image will stretch or distort to fill the space while showing the complete image.

 I hope that helps to explain background sizing options.

 One of the fun features in our premium themes is the ability to add parallax backgrounds.
 Check out the “want to see more” section of this demo.